D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 A company has a Microsoft Entra Tenant.
 A recent governance audit for the ME-Tenant has found that all users currently have the ability to create management groups within the tenant.
-Tou need to enable **hierarchy protection** so that only admins can create managemnent groups.
+You need to enable **hierarchy protection** so that only admins can create managemnent groups.

 You need to create a JSON script to set the relevant permission levels